roc-lang/roc/FAQ.md

 In the meantime, using CoffeeScript syntax highlighting for .roc files turns out to work surprisingly well!

+## Why is there no way to specify "import everything this module exposes" in `imports`?

+In [Elm](https://elm-lang.org), it's possible to import a module in a way that brings everything that module exposes into scope.
+It can be convenient, but like all programming language features, it has downsides.

+A minor reason Roc doesn't have this feature is that exposing everything can make it more difficult outside the editor (e.g. on a website) to tell where something comes from, especially if multiple imports are using this. ("I don't see `blah` defined in this module, so it must be coming from an import...but which of these several import-exposing-everything modules could it be?
+I'll have to check all of them, or download this code base and open it up in the editor so I can jump to definition!")

+The main reason for this design, though, is compiler performance.

+Currently, the name resolution step in compilation can be parallelized across modules, because it's possible to tell if there's a naming error within a module using only the contents of that module.
+If "expose everything" is allowed, then it's no longer clear whether anything is a naming error or not, until all the "expose everything" modules have been processed, so we know exactly which names they expose.
+Because that feature doesn't exist in Roc, all modules can do name resolution in parallel.

+Of note, allowing this feature would only slow down modules that used it; modules that didn't use it would still be parallelizable.
+However, when people find out ways to speed up their builds (in any language), advice starts to circulate about how to unlock those speed boosts.
+If Roc had this feature, it's predictable that a commonly-accepted piece of advice would eventually circulate: "don't use this feature becuase it slows down your builds."

+If a feature exists in a language, but the common recommendation is never to use it, that's cause for reconsidering whether the feature should be in the language at all.
+In the case of this feature, I think it's simpler if the language doesn't have it; that way nobody has to learn (or spend time spreading the word) about the performance-boosting advice not to use it.

 ## Why doesn't Roc have higher-kinded polymorphism or arbitrary-rank types?

 _Since this is a FAQ answer, I'm going to assume familiarity with higher-kinded types and higher-rank types instead of including a primer on them._